-Our travel packing tip on car seats is too take your own.
-If travelling with an infant and renting a car at your destination, take your own car seat.
-You may be tempted to just take a stroller to keep things light, and rent a car seat from the car rental company.
+Our travel packing tip on car seats is to take your own.
+If traveling with an infant and renting a car at your destination, take your own car seat.
+You may be tempted to just take a stroller to keep things light and rent a car seat from the car rental company.
 An idea that sounds much better than it is.

 Aside from reports that some of the car seats provided by car rental companies may be outdated and not up to most current safety standards, you may find that the convenience factor disappears when you try to actually install the car seat in the rental car.
 The company will not do it for you.
 Nor will they help you do it.

-22. If checking a car seat or stroller, maximize use of all gear bags.
+22. If checking a car seat or stroller, maximize the use of all gear bags.

 Final Packing Hack

 23. Photograph your luggage.